-This month we have a top ten list consisting of covers of one of Rolling Stone Magazine’s Top 500 songs of all time, Dolly Parton’s 1974 #1 country hit “Jolene.”
-Jolene, Jolene, Jolene, Jolene, the song has only 200 words but appears to have been covered at least that many times.
-This song of love and jealousy obviously resonates with artists as well as fans.
-Musicians of all genres from all over the world have performed and recorded “Jolene” and the covers have reached the top 40 charts in multiple countries.
+Jolene, Jolene, Jolene-Jolene!
+“Jolene” has only 200 words but appears to have been covered at least that many times.
+One of Rolling Stone magazine’s Top 500 songs of all time, Dolly Parton’s 1974 #1 country hit is a song of love and jealousy that clearly continues to resonate with artists as well as fans.
+Musicians of all genres from all over the world have performed and recorded “Jolene” and the covers have reached the top 40 in multiple countries.

 The White Stripes – 2004